elysegoldberg/website/README.md

 This is a sample website form the [*Learn Enough Git to Be Dangerous*](http://learnenough.com/git-tutorial).
 It's pretty good.

 Go check it out.

+For more information on Git, see the [official Git documentation](https://git-scm.com/).